 What to Know About Interval Funds Before You Invest

-- Interval Fund Repurchase Offers: At the time of purchase an interval fund will offer to repurchase a certain percentage of the investor's shares at set periods, called intervals, at a price equal to the fund's net asset value (NAV).
-The percentage of repurchase depends on the fund but typically ranges between 5-25 percent of the amount the investor's fund assets.
-This repurchase intervals are most commonly on a quarterly basis but can also be bi-annual or annual.
+- Fund Repurchase Offers: An interval fund will offer to buy back a certain amount of your shares at set times.
+These set times are called intervals.
+The price is equal to the fund's net asset value (NAV).
+The percentage of repurchase depends on the fund but typically ranges from 5% to 25% of the investor's fund assets.
+Repurchase times are often quarterly but can also be biannual or yearly.

-- Interval Fund Liquidity and Selling Shares: Interval funds are not liquid, meaning they are not easily converted into cash.
-Just as the fund will offer to repurchase a percentage of the fund at intervals, the investor is limited to selling shares at intervals.
+- Fund Liquidity and Selling Shares: Interval funds are not liquid, which means that they are not easily turned into cash.
+Just as the fund will offer to buy back some of the shares at set times, you can only sell yours at set times.

-- Interval Funds vs Closed-End Funds: Interval funds are classified as closed-end funds but they're not the same.
-For example, interval funds do not typically trade on the secondary market and they typically trade at the fund's NAV, while closed-end funds do not share these qualities.
+- Interval Funds vs. Closed-End Funds: Interval funds are grouped with closed-end funds, but they're not the same.
+For instance, they do not often trade on the secondary market.
+It's more typical for them to trade at the fund's NAV.
+Closed-end funds do not share this same trait.

-- Interval Fund Holdings: One of the most unique qualities of interval funds is that they tend to invest in a diverse range of assets, which may not be held in other types of funds.
-For example, interval funds can invest in illiquid assets, such as farmland and forestry land, and other alternative investment types or securities, such as business loans and private equity funds.
+- Fund Holdings: One of the most unique traits of interval funds is that they tend to invest in a diverse range of assets, which may not be held in other types of funds.
+For instance, these funds can invest in illiquid assets such as farmland and forestry land.
+They may also invest in alternative securities, such as business loans and private equity funds.

-- Interval Fund Expenses: The expenses for interval funds tend to be significantly higher than open-end mutual funds, closed-end funds and ETFs.
-Fees and expenses vary from fund to fund but you can expect to pay management fees of 1.5 percent and higher, service fees of up to 0.25 percent, and over 3.5 percent in annual fees.
-These costs are two to three times the expenses for most mutual funds and ETFs.
-Front-end sales charges, broker commissions, redemption fees may also apply to interval funds.
+- Fund Costs: The expenses for interval funds tend to be much higher than open-end mutual funds, closed-end funds, and ETFs.
+Fees and expenses vary, but you'll likely pay management fees of 1.5% and higher, service fees up to 0.25%, and over 3.5% in yearly fees.
+These costs are far higher than the costs that come with most mutual funds and ETFs.
+Front-end sales charges, broker commissions, and redemption fees may also apply to these funds.

-- Interval Funds Yields: The ability to invest in alternate types of assets and the ability to limit investor redemptions (withdrawals), creates greater ability for interval fund managers to pay out higher periodic distributions to investors.
-Therefore investors may enjoy greater yields and higher potential returns than other types of funds.
+- Interval Funds Yields: The freedom to invest in alternate types of assets and limit investor withdrawals offers a greater chance for fund managers to offer higher periodic payouts to investors.
+They may enjoy greater yields and higher returns than they would with other types of funds.

 Pros and Cons of Interval Funds

-Now that you know the basics of interval funds, you can determine if buying shares of this unique investment type is a good idea or not.
-Like other types of funds, interval funds have their advantages and disadvantages.
+Now that you know the basics of these funds, you can decide whether buying shares of this unique investment is a good idea.
+Like other types of funds, these funds have their good and bad points.

-- Access to alternative type investments, such as business loans and private equity
+- Access to alternative investments, such as business loans and private equity.

-- Periodic offers from fund to repurchase shares at NAV from investor
+- Periodic offers from the fund to buy shares at NAV from the investors.

-- Not a liquid investment, meaning you can't redeem shares whenever you want
+- Not liquid holdings, meaning that you can't redeem shares on demand.

-- Expensive compared to mutual funds, closed-end funds and ETFs
+- More costly when compared to mutual funds, closed-end funds, and ETFs.

-Most investors can receive the most common benefits of investing with conventional mutual funds, which are classified as open-end mutual funds, and from ETFs.
-These benefits include diversification, long-term growth of principal, and income from dividends.
-If investors are looking for other qualities in a fund, such as higher potential yields or access to alternative investment types, interval funds may be a good way for you to achieve these goals.
+Usually, you can receive the most common advantages of investing with mutual funds or ETFs, including diversification, long-term growth, and income from dividends.
+If you're looking for other traits in a fund, such as higher yields or access to other investment types, interval funds may be a good way for you to achieve these goals.